-Benefits and problems of registering a company in South Korea
+Benefits and problems of registering a company in South Korea in 2024

 Press the link headings below to read detailed, relevant, up to date information.

 - A limited liability company can be incorporated within two weeks, with a minimum of one shareholder and one director of any nationality.
 Our Client will not need to travel to South Korea for completing the registration process;

 - There are no restrictions on foreign currency accounts or the repatriation of capital and earnings;

 - To attract foreign direct investment (FDI) on South Korea offshore company, the Korean government passed the Foreign Investment Promotion Act in 1998.
 The Act opened up 99.8 percent of Korea’s industries to foreign investment and provided significant protection for investor interests.
 Under the Act, foreign investors also receive incentives including tax breaks and cash grants.

 - Korean banks usually approve the appointment of bank signatories without travel.
 This can be done remotely by providing certified passport copies and proof of addresses to the bank.